What constitutes “separation” in North Carolina?

 Why do I need a lawyer for a separation agreement?

 Your lawyer is your advisor and protector when it comes to negotiating and drafting a separation agreement.
 In addition to making certain that the legal formalities for the agreement are met, your lawyer can inform you regarding the laws governing the various issues that are covered by your agreement, the potential alternative ways to resolve issues, and the most effective ways to provide security for you and your children.
-Your lawyer’s experience is an invaluable asset that you can use to evaluate when to settle and when to fight on, and, of course, your lawyer has negotiating skills which have been honed by years of practice.
-An agreement found on the internet or drafted by the parties is never a good substitute for the advice and expertise of an attorney, and we’ve found that many clients with such agreements end up paying more in legal fees to resolve issues created by such documents.
+Your lawyer’s experience is an invaluable asset that you can use to evaluate when to settle and when to fight on, and, of course, your lawyer has negotiating skills that have been honed by years of practice.
+A separation agreement template found on the internet or drafted by the parties is never a good substitute for the advice and expertise of an attorney, and we’ve found that many clients with such agreements end up paying more in legal fees to resolve issues created by such documents.

 Can the same attorney represent both of us?